The B2B lead generation definitive guide

 - · Using lead scoring provides a 77% boost in lead generation ROI, according to Marketing Sherpa.

 To build an optimal lead scoring strategy, you must consider the following key recommendations.
 If you’re not familiar with the lead scoring concept, you can read this post from Hubspot.
+In addition, you can check the lead scoring guide from Outfunnel.

 First, it’s essential to define your thresholds, in other words, to set the different stages of your sales process.
 Usually, these stages are prospect, lead, MQL (or Marketing Qualified Lead) and SQL (Sales Qualified Lead).
 After that, you need to assign points to each stage.